MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ![Baseline Parameters](../assets/Baseline.png "Choosing baseline build definition and branch")

+- **Include Partially Succeeded Builds:** Uncheck this option, if policy values should only be compared to successful baseline builds.
+  In most cases, including partially succeeded builds is the best option, so you can use the default setting.

 - **Build Definition:** Select the build definition that should be used to search for the baseline build.
 If you do not set a value, the last build of the current build definition will be used when comparing policy values.
 If the drop-down list is empty, please click the refresh icon to reload the list of available build definitions.
 See